Blue stain fungi: Included species

-Developing spores of the blue stain fungi are a concern in packaging materials used for shipping from Canada to Australia.
-Potential of introducing invasive species of fungi.
+Developing spores of the blue stain fungi are a concern in packaging materials used for shipping from Canada to Australia due to the potential risk of introducing invasive species of fungi.

 According to Pulp and Paper Research Institute of Canada the wood infected with the blue stain fungus have a high proportion of fines that are not suitable for pulp production.

 Economic importance

 The major economic damage caused by the blue stain fungi is aesthetic because of the usually undesirable discoloration of wood.
-Some of the fungi have also been shown to have detrimental effects on the strength properties of infected wood.
-Conversely, in some cases the staining is desirable in fine wood crafting applications where it is called spalting.
+Blue stain fungi do not affect the strength of wood.
+In some cases the staining is desirable in fine wood crafting applications where it is called spalting.